pytest-dev/pytest-cov/README.rst

 Centralised Testing
 -------------------

-Centralised testing will report on the combined coverage of the main process and all of it's subprocesses.
+Centralised testing will report on the combined coverage of the main process and all of its subprocesses.

 Running centralised testing::